georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-commands.md

 **Description**

 `ENRICH` enables you to add data from existing indices as new columns using an enrich policy.
-Refer to [Data enrichment](/reference/query-languages/esql/esql-enrich-data.md) for information about setting up a policy.
+Refer to [Data enrichment](esql-enrich-data.md) for information about setting up a policy.

-:::{image} ../../../images/esql-enrich.png
+:::{image} images/esql-enrich.png
 :alt: esql enrich
 :::

 ::::{tip}
-Before you can use `ENRICH`, you need to [create and execute an enrich policy](/reference/query-languages/esql/esql-enrich-data.md#esql-set-up-enrich-policy).
+Before you can use `ENRICH`, you need to [create and execute an enrich policy](esql-enrich-data.md#esql-set-up-enrich-policy).
 ::::

 **Examples**

+%  tag::examples[]

 The following example uses the `languages_policy` enrich policy to add a new column for each enrich field defined in the policy.
-The match is performed using the `match_field` defined in the [enrich policy](/reference/query-languages/esql/esql-enrich-data.md#esql-enrich-policy) and requires that the input table has a column with the same name (`language_code` in this example). `ENRICH` will look for records in the [enrich index](/reference/query-languages/esql/esql-enrich-data.md#esql-enrich-index) based on the match field value.
+The match is performed using the `match_field` defined in the [enrich policy](esql-enrich-data.md#esql-enrich-policy) and requires that the input table has a column with the same name (`language_code` in this example). `ENRICH` will look for records in the [enrich index](esql-enrich-data.md#esql-enrich-index) based on the match field value.

 ```esql
 ROW language_code = "1"